Puneeth50/tl-techincal-test/README.md

 ## Exercise Overview

-Write end-to-end tests for the user journey of applying for a credit card
+Write E2E tests for the user journey of applying for a credit card

 1. Entering name, email and address
 2. Submitting the form with a range of different values